 Under the moon: Best spots in mainland Japan

 Moon viewing at Mukojima-Hyakkaen

 More than 200 years since its foundation, Mukojima-Hyakkaen is a traditional Japanese garden known as a famous moon-viewing spot in Tokyo.
 The garden extends its opening hours until 9 p.m. on Sept.
 28 - 30 for its traditional moon-viewing event, which includes performance of shinobue flute and koto, lantern-lighting and tea ceremonies.
 For more information, visit the website or call 03-3332-3018.

 Osawanoike in Kyoto

 “Osawanoike Kangetu-no-yube” Moon Viewing has been held on the oldest artificial pond in traditional Japanese temple garden in Kyoto since the Saga Emperor conducted one on a wooden boat about 1,100 years ago.
 Today, it is known as one of the three most famous moon-viewing events in Japan.
 Enjoy the traditional autumn event on a classical dragon-shaped Japanese boat on the beautiful pond.
-This year, the event is simplified and conducted for only three days, Oct.
-1-3, due to the Covid-19.
+This year, the event is simplified and conducted for only three days, Sept 29 - Oct 1.
 Admission to the event site is 300 to 500 yen.
-Reservation is required if you go aboard a boat with additional charge of 1,000 yen.
-For reservation or more information, visit www.daikakuji.or.jp/ or call Daikakuji Temple at 075-871-0071.
+Reservation is required if you go aboard a boat and Matcha tea set at Godaido Moon-viewing Hall with additional charge of 5,000 yen.
+For reservation or more information, visit the website or call Daikakuji Temple at 075-871-0071.